Where It All Began

 Shortly after construction of the Aven Fine Arts Building and the Leland Speed Library began, construction ceased due to fund shortages.
 The two buildings were not completed until 1959.

 Today, the four-story Aven Hall remains home to part of the Department.
-The classrooms and computer labs house the Graphic Design Program, Photography studios, Darkroom, and The Interior Design Program.
+The classrooms and computer labs house the Graphic Design Program, Photography studios, Darkroom, and the Interior Design Program.

 The Art Department has continued to grow and was blessed with a new facility, moving into the new Gore Arts Complex in the Fall of 2022.
 Department offices and thirteen renovated classrooms house the Studio Art and Art Education programs on the East Campus in the former Clinton Junior High.